erv4gen/QuantFin-AR-Models/README.md

 3.848280 2.952326

 ```

-Then, using these parameters, we can create a simple hierarchical Bayesian model to sampling monthly stock volatility.
-To create MCMC model, we&#39;ll use JAGS, and it&#39;s R API.
-String representation of the model looks following:
+Then, using these parameters, we can create a simple hierarchical Bayesian model for sampling monthly stock volatility.
+To create the MCMC model, we&#39;ll use JAGS, and it&#39;s R API.
+The string representation of the model looks following:

 Using these parameters we drown random vector form Gamma (shape, rate) using founded parameters.
 After that, we can calculate the Kolmogorov-Smirnov test to identify what is the probability that simulated and observed data points are from the same Gamma distribution.The Kolmogorov–Smirnov statistic is 0.041.
 Hence, for the significance level 0.01 level, the p-value is 0.072, we can strongly assume that the observed samples are drowned from a Gamma distribution.